mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 The math is simple: if you charge at a speed of 2kW, then after 10 hours your battery will gain 2kW * 10h = 20kWh.

-> A bit of a stupid parrable: Think driving at 50km/h for 10 hours, you'll get as far as 50 km/h * 10h = 500km.
+> A bit of a stupid parable: Think driving at 50km/h for 10 hours, you'll get as far as 50 km/h * 10h = 500km.

 An efficient EV such as Tesla Model 3 or Nissan Leaf will use 13kWh per 100km.
 The Leaf has around 22kWh of usable battery, which yields range of 100*22/13=~169km; Model 3 has 50kWh battery which thus yields range of roughly 384km.